 Westfall, formerly Booth Mountain, was originally approved as a 294 acre PUD in 2005 for 180 lots.
 94 lots have received final plat approval which leaves 148 to be designed and platted.
 Within the first phase of development, all roadways and utility mains have been constructed.
-Water utilities will continue to be served by county water and sewer utilities will continue to be provided by Aqua NC.
+Water will continue to be served by the county and sanitary sewer will continue to be provided by Aqua NC.
 During the first phase of construction, there were several issues that arose from non-compliant erosion control measures and those violations have been corrected.
 This was one concern raised at the public hearing.

-Discussion & Analysis
+Discussion & Analysis: